 ‘Hey, do you think (insert A-list film star) would be interested?’ and ‘wouldn’t (A-list rap star) be a great music choice for this?’.

 A few days later, back in the relative calm of the office, the client realises the budget will only cover about 10% of the ideas list.
-The board would likely also fire them for risking the reputation of the company.
+The board would likely also fire them for risking the company’s reputation.
 There’s zero chance of the idea making it though approvals.

-The client sends a bullet-point follow-up email of what’s acceptable back to the agency account manager.
+The client sends a bullet-point follow-up email of what’s acceptable back to the account manager.
 This ignores 95% of the ideas from the creative review.
-The ad eventually comes out with the original core idea relatively still intact.

-But the idea is totally watered down to make sure it doesn’t rock the boat.
-It might end up being nominated and getting a Bronze or Commended award at some regional marketing awards ceremony that nobody really cares about anyway.
+The advert eventually comes out with only a very loose connection to the original idea.
+It’s totally watered down to make sure it doesn’t rock the boat.
+It might end up winning a Bronze medal at some regional marketing awards ceremony nobody really cares about anyway.

 The ad is forgotten in 3 months.